Phacelia purshii: Description

-Eytmology
+Etymology

 The genus name Phacelia is from the Greek word for "cluster", referring to the grouping of the flowers.
 The specific epithet purshii honors the German botanist Frederick Traugott Pursh, who claimed to discover the plant.
 The common name Miami mist probably refers to the Miami people who lived in the Great Lakes region and the appearance of the flowers when they grow to cover large areas.

 Distribution and habitat

 It is native to the Appalachian Mountains and adjacent regions from Alabama to Pennsylvania, with additional populations in the Tennessee/Ohio Valley, the mid-section of the Mississippi Valley (Illinois, Missouri, Arkansas) and the Great Lakes region (Ohio, Michigan, Ontario, etc.).
 It grows in floodplain forests and alluvial clearings.

 Ecology

 The flowers bloom in the early spring, from April to June.
 They attract a variety of bees and butterflies.